Get

 Final Thoughts

 The Hmong dogs have solid bodies and sturdy legs.
 While they seem much larger, adults have a maximum height of 22 inches, which puts them under the medium-sized dog category.
-Because height often depends on genetics, always consider a pup’s genealogy before adoption.
+Because the dog’s height often depends on genetics, always consider a pup’s genealogy before adoption.

+Fortunately, you have some control over your pet’s weight.
+The ideal adult weight should not exceed 55 pounds.
 Hmong dogs are naturally active and have impressive physical capabilities.
-If your pet has been adding extra pounds recently, you can regulate its weight through a rigorous daily exercise routine.
-Make the dog run until it pants!
+If your pet has been adding extra pounds recently, you can regulate their weight through a rigorous daily exercise routine.

 Featured Image Credit: marie martin, Shutterstock